Castle of Ronse: History

-Ancestral castle of catholic branch of the House of Nassau
+Ancestral castle of Catholic branch of the House of Nassau

 John VIII of Nassau-Siegen (1583–1638) was grand-nephew of Philip William, Prince of Orange (1554–1618), Frederick Henry, Prince of Orange (1584–1647), and elder brother of John Maurice, Prince of Nassau-Siegen (1604–1679).
 John had a successful career in the armies of the Holy Roman Empire, the Dutch Republic, France and Savoy.
-In 1612, he converted to Catholicism, settled down in the Southern Netherlands and married Princess Ernestine Yolande de Ligne (1594–1668).
+In 1612, he converted to Catholicism, settled in the Southern Netherlands and married Princess Ernestine Yolande de Ligne (1594–1668).
 He was considered by the Habsburg governors as the head of the House of Nassau.
 When prince Philip William died, he was granted his former properties: the Nassau palace in Brussels, the seigniories of Grimbergen, Zichem and Diest, and the barony of Breda.

 On 28 March 1629, John VIII of Nassau-Siegen acquired the barony of Ronse from the last descendants of the Granvelle family.
 In April 1630, he started the construction of a palace modelled after the Luxembourg Palace in Paris and Huis Honselaarsdijk created by Frederick Henry, Prince of Orange (1584–1647).
 John VIII was also the first lord to reside regularly in Ronse.

 The castle of Ronse became a monumental palace, intended to serve as the ancestral castle of the Catholic branch of the Nassau family in the Southern Netherlands.
 John VIII spent almost all his financial resources on the castle, which was completed after the plague epidemic of 1635–1636.
 Love for building was strong in the family, his protestant brother John Maurice constructed the Mauritshuis in The Hague, Sonnenburg castle in Brandenburg, and the Prinsenhof in Kleve.